pprot-intel/2022.1_DXA_FIRST_USE/README.md

 ### Find out more about OpenVINO Toolkit
 Try to get a general idea about OpenVINO:
-- what *exactly* is it for, what can you do with it?
+- what are example use cases
-- where can you learn how to use it?
+- where can you learn how to use it
-- where can you download it from?
+- where can you download it from

 ### Installation
 When you're done exploring, we'll move to installation.
 Go to https://pypi.org/project/openvino-dev/ and follow the installation instructions 2022.1 release